ansible-collections/ansible.netcommon/docs/ansible.netcommon.network_cli_connection.rst

                                                                                                                                     <div>var: ansible_network_os</div>
                                                                         </td>
                                                 <td>
                                             <div>Configures the device platform network operating system.
-This value is used to load the correct httpapi plugin to communicate with the remote device</div>
+This value is used to load the correct terminal and cliconf plugins to communicate with the remote device.</div>
                                                         </td>
             </tr>
                                 <tr>